huggingface/datasets/datasets/yoruba_text_c3/README.md

 #### Initial Data Collection and Normalization

-The dataset comes from various sources of the web like Bible, JW300, books, news articles, wikipedia, etc .
+The dataset comes from various sources of the web like Bible, JW300, books, news articles, wikipedia, etc.
 See Table 1 in the [paper](https://www.aclweb.org/anthology/2020.lrec-1.335/) for the summary of the dataset and statistics

 #### Who are the source language producers?